Install and Configure Intel® Distribution of OpenVINO™ toolkit for Linux*¶

-NOTE: You may need to reboot your machine for this to take effect.
+You may need to reboot your machine for this to take effect.

 To install and configure your Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, see the Intel® Vision Accelerator Design with Intel® Movidius™ VPUs Configuration Guide.

-NOTE: After installing your Intel® Movidius™ VPU, you will return to this guide to complete the Intel® Distribution of OpenVINO™ installation.
+After installing your Intel® Movidius™ VPU, you will return to this guide to complete the Intel® Distribution of OpenVINO™ installation.

 After configuration is done, you are ready to run the verification scripts with the HDDL Plugin for your Intel® Vision Accelerator Design with Intel® Movidius™ VPUs:

--iparameter in the
+-iparameter with the Python

 pipcommand.
 For example: